 The GuvNu solution proposed by MeasurIT is a custom fabricated assembly in 316 stainless steel that is easily assembled on site and requires no confined space entry.
 The four 24"/600mm flanged Tideflex Ultraflex Checkmate valves allow an aesthetically acceptable short length without protruding into the river.
-CheckMate valves have a low headloss and are also not very vulnerable to blockage by debris.
+Inline rubber check valves have a low headloss and are also not very vulnerable to blockage by debris.

 The municipal owner has fitted a camera behind the valves and the sewer upstream is now drained down.
 Shortly after fitting, there was a substantial quantity of silt carried through the valves as the pipe was no longer filled at each tide.

 The increased storm storage that is now possible alleviates flood risk and the reliable backflow prevention provided by the GuvNu valve array prevents salt water intrusion to the network, reducing treatment cost significantly.

 This short video gives an overview of the valve functioning with a little bit of steam punk flair to suit its location history.

 We're your trusted experts!

 We have decades of extensive experience with rubber check valve application in demanding Atlantic coastal sites

 Get design, CAD drawings, specification, installation and troubleshooting advice.